 I believe the body has the tools to heal itself when it is given a space of allowing and a space free of judgement.
 My massage is a practice where massage therapist and client come together in a quiet place of nurture to experience a therapeutic touch.
-Too often we are trying to force change on our body, we label the issues and force change on them in an effort to fix them.
+Too often we label the issues and force change on the body in an effort to fix things.
 Your body has all the capabilities to fix and heal itself.
-When a person is taken to a place of relaxation and allowed to relax, their body is given a quiet space to heal.
+When a person is taken to a place of relaxation and allowed to rest, their body is given a quiet space to heal.
 In this state, with the nutrients the blood brings to the tissues, real healing can occur.
 My studio space is where I can offer a place of healing for your mind, body and spirit.

 How I Began My Journey to Massage

 In 2003 I was on a trek in Thailand when I twisted my ankle so badly I couldn’t put weight on it.
 One of the guides sat me down and did massage on my ankle and foot firmly and painfully but after a few minutes of treatment I was able to complete the trek and hike another day.
 That trek taught me the true healing power of touch.
 I offer healing to others and I am also grateful for the strength and ability of my hands, the human hand is such an amazing instrument.
 I immediately signed up to learn Thai massage.
 It was a natural step to take, another art form, another skill, that I could use to serve and help others.